microsoft/playwright/docs/src/api/class-android.md

 Optional port to establish ADB server connection.

+### option: Android.devices.omitDriverInstall
+- `omitDriverInstall` <[boolean]>

+Prevents automatic playwright driver installation on attach.
+Assumes that the drivers have been installed already.

 ## method: Android.setDefaultTimeout

 This setting will change the default maximum time for all the methods accepting [`param: timeout`] option.